 Students continue to develop their technical skills in drawing at every stage.

-Stage 5 students have many opportunities to work with professional artists and industry experts through our association with i-Manifest, in workshops during ARTMonth and on annual excursions to galleries.
+Stage 5 students have many opportunities to work with professional artists and industry experts through our association with i-Manifest, in workshops during ARTMonth and on annual excursions.
 Students exhibit their self-directed project at the end of year 9 and year 10.